Thomas-debuger/11401_CS203A/Assignment/AssignmentIV/README.md

 - Observations: Outputs align with the analysis, showing better distribution with prime table sizes.

 ## Analysis
-- Prime vs non-prime `m`: Using prime values for the table size helps avoid repeating cycles in the hash results.
-Prime numbers like 11 and 37 spread the values more evenly, while non-prime numbers like 10 create visible patterns.
+- Prime vs non-prime `m`: Choosing a prime number for the table size generally leads to a more balanced hash distribution.
+Prime values such as 11 or 37 help prevent repetitive cycles in the modulus operation, allowing the hashed results to spread more uniformly across the table.
+In contrast, non-prime sizes like 10 tend to generate predictable patterns because their factors interact poorly with many hash functions.
+This often results in uneven clustering, especially when the input data contains regular structures.

-- Patterns or collisions: With non-prime table sizes, the outputs form noticeable patterns, such as repeating sequences or clusters of similar values.These patterns make collisions more likely.
-Prime table sizes reduce these effects and produce outputs that look more random.
-- Improvements: To improve the hash distribution, it is better to choose larger prime table sizes.
-We can also use better mixing constants or polynomial hashing to reduce periodic behavior and make collisions less frequent.
+- Patterns or collisions: When the table size is not prime, the hashed outputs frequently fall into noticeable sequences or form clusters of similar indices.
+These patterns increase the likelihood of collisions because multiple keys are mapped into the same limited set of repeating positions.
+Prime-sized tables help break these patterns by reducing periodic behavior, making the output appear more random and better distributed.
+As a result, collisions become less frequent and overall performance improves.

+- Improvements: To further enhance the effectiveness of a hash function, using larger prime table sizes is a practical first step.
+Bigger primes provide more slots and better distribution properties.
+Additionally, incorporating stronger mixing strategies—such as improved multiplication constants or polynomial-style hashing—can help reduce structural biases in the input data.
+These adjustments lead to a hash function that behaves more unpredictably in a positive way, ultimately lowering collision rates and improving the efficiency of the hash table.

 ## Reflection
-1. Designing hash functions is about finding a balance between being simple to compute and being able to avoid collisions, so that the hash table can store and access data efficiently without too many repeated indices.
+1. Designing effective hash functions requires striking a balance between computational simplicity and collision avoidance.
+A good hash function should be fast enough to compute repeatedly while still spreading keys across the table in a way that minimizes overlap.
+When this balance is achieved, the hash table can store and retrieve data efficiently, without being slowed down by long chains or repeated indices.
+This balance is essential for maintaining both performance and scalability as the dataset grows.

-2. The choice of table size strongly influences the final distribution; prime values consistently yield more uniform results than non-prime sizes.
+2. The table size plays a crucial role in shaping the final distribution of hash results.
+Our observations show that using prime numbers as the table size consistently produces more uniform index distributions compared to non-prime values.
+Prime table sizes help avoid cyclical patterns and reduce clustering, which are common issues when the modulus interacts poorly with structured input data.
+As a result, prime-sized tables tend to achieve better overall performance.
-3. Among the tested configurations, the combination of a prime table size and a well-chosen transformation formula generated the most evenly distributed sequence of indices.
+3. Among all the configurations tested, the setup using a prime table size paired with a well-chosen transformation formula delivered the most even distribution of indices.
+This combination reduced repeated patterns and ensured that the mapped values were spread across the table more predictably and efficiently.
+It demonstrates how both mathematical properties (like primality) and careful design choices in the hash function work together to minimize collisions and improve the stability of the hash table.